What is CEO vs. CFO?

 What is a CFO?

-The CFO is a senior manager with the primary role of overseeing the management of the company’s finances and financial activities, including financial risk management, financial planning, financial reporting, recordkeeping, signing checks, and sometimes, analysis of data.
+The CFO is a senior manager with the primary role of overseeing the management of the company’s finances and financial activities, including financial risk management, financial planning, financial reporting, recordkeeping, signing checks, and analysis of data.
 The CFO is comparable to a controller or treasurer.

 The chief financial officer usually reports to the CEO, as well as the board of directors.
 They may also assume a seat on the board.
-They are the head of the company’s finance personnel and are also the key financial spokespersons.
+They are the head of the company’s finance personnel and are also the key financial spokesperson.
 They normally support the Chief Operating Officer (COO) on both tactical and strategic matters concerning cost-benefit analysis, securing of new funding, forecasting needs, and budget management.

 Differences between the CEO and CFO Roles